mheily/jobd/doc/hier.md

 DILEMMA: have a /usr/share/$manifest and /usr/local/etc/$manifest ??
 are the properties stored in the manifest editable after the job loads?

+PROBLEM: conflicts with idea of load job once, persists across a reboot

 ## Other